Cixi Zhejiang, China Travel Guide

 Fish, shrimp, crabs, and clams from Hangzhou Bay are common, central to many local dishes.

-Rice, bamboo shoots, cabbage, and bok choy form the staple agricultural components of the cuisine.
+Rice, bamboo shoots, cabbage, and bok choy form the staple agricultural components of the local dishes.

 Foods commonly balance savory and slightly sweet notes, with flavors from soy sauce, rice wine, ginger, and scallions.